samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `acasEndpoint` (*Type inferred from the provided value*): ACAS Endpoint.
+* `acasEndpoint` (string; *Type inferred from the provided string value*): ACAS Endpoint.
 Console display name: "ACAS Endpoint".
-* `accountId` (*Type inferred from the provided value*): Account ID provided by LexisNexis.
+* `accountId` (string; *Type inferred from the provided string value*): Account ID provided by LexisNexis.
 Console display name: "Account ID".
-* `acuantCameraScript` (*Type inferred from the provided value*): The URL for the Acuant camera script, such as "https://myhost.com/AcuantCamera.min.js".
+* `acuantCameraScript` (string; *Type inferred from the provided string value*): The URL for the Acuant camera script, such as "https://myhost.com/AcuantCamera.min.js".
 Console display name: "Camera Script".
-* `acuantConfigurationScript` (*Type inferred from the provided value*): The URL for the Acuant configuration script, such as "https://myhost.com/configuration.js.".
+* `acuantConfigurationScript` (string; *Type inferred from the provided string value*): The URL for the Acuant configuration script, such as "https://myhost.com/configuration.js.".
 Console display name: "Configuration Script".
-* `acuantJavascriptWebSdkScript` (*Type inferred from the provided value*): Tooltip: The URL for the Acuant JavaScript Web SDK, such as "https://myhost.com/AcuantJavascriptWebSdk.min.js".
+* `acuantJavascriptWebSdkScript` (string; *Type inferred from the provided string value*): Tooltip: The URL for the Acuant JavaScript Web SDK, such as "https://myhost.com/AcuantJavascriptWebSdk.min.js".
 Console display name: "Javascript Web SDK Script".
-* `acuantJavascriptWebSdkScriptSource` (*Type inferred from the provided value*): Select the version of the Acuant scripts that you want to use, or use your own copy of the scripts by selecting Use External Acuant Script URLs.
+* `acuantJavascriptWebSdkScriptSource` (string; *Type inferred from the provided string value*): Select the version of the Acuant scripts that you want to use, or use your own copy of the scripts by selecting Use External Acuant Script URLs.
 Console display name: "Acuant JavaScript Web SDK Script Source".
-* `acuantPassiveLivenessScript` (*Type inferred from the provided value*): The URL for the Acuant passive liveness script, such as "https://myhost.com/AcuantPassiveLiveness.min.js".
+* `acuantPassiveLivenessScript` (string; *Type inferred from the provided string value*): The URL for the Acuant passive liveness script, such as "https://myhost.com/AcuantPassiveLiveness.min.js".
 Console display name: "Passive Liveness Script".
 * `apiKey` (string): API Key provided by LexisNexis.
 Console display name: "API Key".
-* `apiKey2` (*Type inferred from the provided value*): API Key provided by LexisNexis.
+* `apiKey2` (string; *Type inferred from the provided string value*): API Key provided by LexisNexis.
 Console display name: "API Key".
 * `apiUrl` (string): The Base URL for Phone Finder, ID Verification and ThreatMetrix Capability for LexisNexis.
 Console display name: "API Base URL".
-* `apiUrl2` (*Type inferred from the provided value*): The Base URL for OTP Verification, KBA and Document Verification for LexisNexis API.
+* `apiUrl2` (string; *Type inferred from the provided string value*): The Base URL for OTP Verification, KBA and Document Verification for LexisNexis API.
 Console display name: "API Base URL".
-* `apiUrl3` (*Type inferred from the provided value*): The Base URL for Emailage using LexisNexis.
+* `apiUrl3` (string; *Type inferred from the provided string value*): The Base URL for Emailage using LexisNexis.
 Console display name: "API Base URL".
-* `apiUrl4` (*Type inferred from the provided value*): The Base URL for Emailage using LexisNexis.
+* `apiUrl4` (string; *Type inferred from the provided string value*): The Base URL for Emailage using LexisNexis.
 Remember to add the / in the end.
 Console display name: "API Base URL".
 * `clientId` (string): Account SID for Emailage provided by LexisNexis.
 Console display name: "Client ID".
 * `clientSecret` (string): OAuth Secret for Emailage provided by LexisNexis.
 Console display name: "Client Secret".
-* `externalAcuantScriptURLsLabel` (*Type inferred from the provided value*): Provide the location of externally-hosted Acuant scripts.
+* `externalAcuantScriptURLsLabel` (string; *Type inferred from the provided string value*): Provide the location of externally-hosted Acuant scripts.
 Note: The connector supports version 11.5.0 and later.
 Console display name: "External Acuant Script URLs".
 * `javascriptCdnUrl` (string): This script is used for ThreatMetrix Profiling.
 Console display name: "Javascript CDN URL".
-* `openCvScript` (*Type inferred from the provided value*): The URL for the Acuant Open CV script, such as "https://myhost.com/opencv.min.js".
+* `openCvScript` (string; *Type inferred from the provided string value*): The URL for the Acuant Open CV script, such as "https://myhost.com/opencv.min.js".
 Console display name: "Open CV Script".
-* `orgId` (*Type inferred from the provided value*): Organization ID provided by LexisNexis.
+* `orgId` (string; *Type inferred from the provided string value*): Organization ID provided by LexisNexis.
 Console display name: "Organization ID".
-* `orgId2` (*Type inferred from the provided value*): Organization ID provided by LexisNexis.
+* `orgId2` (string; *Type inferred from the provided string value*): Organization ID provided by LexisNexis.
 Console display name: "Organization ID".
 * `password` (string): Account Password provided by LexisNexis for OTP, KBA or Document Verification.
 Console display name: "Password".
-* `trueIdPassword` (*Type inferred from the provided value*): Account Password provided by LexisNexis for True ID.
+* `trueIdPassword` (string; *Type inferred from the provided string value*): Account Password provided by LexisNexis for True ID.
 Console display name: "Password".
-* `trueIdUsername` (*Type inferred from the provided value*): Account Username provided by LexisNexis for True ID.
+* `trueIdUsername` (string; *Type inferred from the provided string value*): Account Username provided by LexisNexis for True ID.
 Console display name: "Username".
 * `username` (string): Account Username provided by LexisNexis for OTP, KBA or Document Verification.
 Console display name: "Username".